AlirezaBaratian/awesome-bash/README.md

 # awesome-bash

-- A repository filled with scripts for automating a SysAdmin daily tasks.
+A repository filled with scripts for automating a SysAdmin daily tasks.
-- Alongside some practice files for myself.